 Breast augmentation is one of the most popular cosmetic procedures, and rightly so: It can make a huge difference in a woman’s appearance and self-esteem.
 While a large percentage of patients opt to get breast implants to correct problems like tubular breasts, asymmetry, and mastectomy, many more have it done for aesthetic reasons.
 It makes sense to do so.
 Your appearance has a great impact on your confidence, so bringing your exterior more in line with your self-image can absolutely transform your outlook on life.
 Not only that, but appearance also has a great deal to do with how others treat and perceive you.
-For all of these reasons, it’s natural that many women seek an augmentation to improve the size and shape of their breasts.
+For all of these reasons, it’s natural that many women seek breast enlargement to improve the size and shape of their breasts.

 Before the Surgery

 Before any cosmetic surgery, the first step is a consultation with Dr. Masri.
 During this consultation, he will listen to your goals for the outcome of the procedure and help you to figure out what is realistic and achievable for your body.

 One of the most important decisions you’ll need to make before your augmentation is the size of the implants.
 While most people think of comically huge breasts when they think , the modern reality is that they can be practically any size and, if chosen well, will look quite natural.
 The simplest way to decide what size would suit your frame is to place the varying sizes of implants into your bra under your shirt and then look in the mirror.
 Some women find that taking pictures of each size on their frame helps a great deal with this process since it adds a bit of distance that aids in objectivity.